Eluinhost/teamspeak-group-toggle/README.md

       "queryport": 10011,             // serverquery port for connections "serverport": 9987,             // port of the virtual server to use "username": "serveradmin",      // serverquery account details
-      "password": "",
+      "botname": "BOT NAME",          // Name of the bot people will see "password": "",
       "channelId": 1,                 // the ID of the channel to watch "groupIds": [1],                // the IDs of the groups to toggle